Maryland Tax Increase: What Retirees Need to Know (Updated for 2026)

 What Did Not Change for Maryland Retirees

 This is just as important as what did change.
-The 2025 law left several retiree-friendly provisions in place:
+The 2025 Maryland law left several retiree-friendly provisions in place, though the pension exclusion amount itself is updated each year.

 Used together, these provisions may reduce a Maryland retiree's state tax bill, depending on age, income level, type of retirement income, and other factors.